-Cash Flow Statement - The consolidated cash flow statement presents consolidated of Financial Group's ability to generate cash and cash equivalents, as well as how the Financial Group uses those cash flows to meet their needs.
+Cash Flow Statement - The consolidated cash flow statement presents the Institution's ability to generate cash and cash equivalents, as well as how the organization uses those cash flows to meet their needs.
 The cash flow statement has been prepared using the indirect method based on the provisions of Criterion D-4 "Cash Flow Statements" of the Accounting Criteria.